Stability Constrained Optimization in High IBR-Penetrated Power Systems-Part II: Constraint Validation and Applications: Applications of Stability-Constrained Optimization

 Total active power generation and load at each bus are defined in \eqref{6-} and \eqref{7-} with $\Omega_{g/w/m-i}$ and $\Omega_{l-i}$ being the set of synchronous/wind/PV units and loads connected to bus $i$. $p_{t,n,i}^{G/D}$ is the generation/demand at time $t\in\mathcal{T}$ in scenario $n\in\mathcal{N}$ at Bus $i\in\mathcal{I}$ and $p_{t,n,g/w/m}$ denotes the generated power from SG/WT/PV units. $p_{t,n,l}$ and $p_{t,n,l}^c$ are active load and load curtailment of Load $l\in\mathcal{L}$.
 Similarly, \eqref{6+} and \eqref{7+} define the constraints of reactive power.
 Power balance at each bus is given by \eqref{8-} to \eqref{8+} where $p_{t,n,ij}/q_{t,n,ij}$ is the power flow from bus $i$ to $j$ and $ij \in \mathcal{R}$ is the set of branches. $G_{ii}+\mathrm{j} B_{ii}$ is the diagonal element of nodal admittance matrix $Y$. \eqref{AC_V} is the voltage magnitude constraints at all buses with $V_{\mathrm{max}}$ and $V_{\mathrm{min}}$ being the voltage limits. \eqref{AC_cs} and \eqref{AC_soc} are the SOC relaxation of \eqref{Def_CS}.
 Equation \eqref{10} is the line rating constraint with $S_{\mathrm{max},ij}$ being the apparent power capacity of Line $ij$.

-\subsection{Thermal Unit Constraints}
+\subsubsection{Thermal Unit Constraints}

-Equations \eqref{1-} to \eqref{-1} confine generator start-up and on/off statues.
+Equations \eqref{1-} to \eqref{-1} confine generator start-up ($z_{t,n,g}$) and on/off ($x_{t,n,g}$) statues, where $g\in \mathcal{G}_1$ is the set of inflexible generators.
 Power generation of thermal units, $p/q_{t,n,g}$ is bounded by their minimum and maximum limits ($P/Q_{\mathrm{max},g}$ and $P/Q_{\mathrm{min},g}$) as in \eqref{2-} and \eqref{2+}.
 The ramp constraint of the thermal units is considered in \eqref{ramp} with $r_d$ and $r_u$ being the ramp down and up limits. \eqref{R1} and \eqref{R2} constrain the frequency reserves $R_{t,n,g}$ from thermal units by their headroom, with $R_{\mathrm{max},g}$ being the frequency response capacity of generator $g$.

-\subsection{System Stability Constraints}
+\subsubsection{System Stability Constraints}

 System stability constraints can be expressed in a unified way as demonstrated in Part I of this paper: